grafana/tempo/docs/sources/tempo/api_docs/metrics-summary.md

 ```

 Error rate by `resource.cloud.region`
 ```
-{ status=error} | rate() by (resource.cloud.region)
+{ status=error } | rate() by (resource.cloud.region)
 ```

-The p99, p90, and p50 latency by `resource.cloud.region`
+The 50th, 90th, and 99th percentile latencies (for example, p99, p90, and p50) by `resource.cloud.region`:
 ```
 { } | quantile_over_time(duration, .99, .9, .5) by (resource.cloud.region)
 ```

-Instead of these queries, you can use [Explore Traces](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/explore/simplified-exploration/traces/), a queryless experience for navigating your trace data stored in Tempo and powered by TraceQL metrics queries under the hood.
+If you want something faster than typing these queries out in Explore's code mode, use [Explore Traces](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/explore/simplified-exploration/traces/), a queryless experience for navigating your trace data stored in Tempo and powered by TraceQL metrics queries under the hood.

 ## Activate metrics summary